-We strongly support the continuation of a no exemptions policy for GST, which we view as worldleading.
+Given its general efficiency and effectiveness with our taxation system, BusinessNZ supports the continuation of a no exemptions policy for GST, which we view as world-leading.
 We have long held the view that GST should remain a broad-based tax with few if any exemptions.
 Overseas evidence has consistently shown exemptions lead to gaming and the diverting of resources better used more productively.

-Looking more widely, on balance ourselves and the wider BusinessNZ family believes that of the various options for raising revenue and ensuring cost neutrality, increasing the GST rate should be viewed as a primary mechanism.
-Not only does GST reduce the taxation bias against savings and investment, it also means changes made are part of the existing tax structure, with no need to create another level of complexity in the system.
+In addition, not only does GST reduce the taxation bias against savings and investment, it also means changes made are part of the existing tax structure, with no need to create another level of complexity in the system.